chains-lab/cities-svc/docs/web/docs/CreateCityDataAttributes.md

 ### NewCreateCityDataAttributes

-`func NewCreateCityDataAttributes(countryId string, name string, point Point, timezone string, ) *CreateCityDataAttributes`
+`func NewCreateCityDataAttributes(countryId string, name string, status string, point Point, timezone string, ) *CreateCityDataAttributes`

 NewCreateCityDataAttributes instantiates a new CreateCityDataAttributes object This constructor will assign default values to properties that have it defined,